Andrew-S-Rosen/zse/README.md

 The Zeolite Simulation Environment (ZSE) is a package to automate zeolite structure generation and characterization for computational chemistry.

 This is a fork of the [original ZSE package](https://github.com/jtcrum/zse) by Jerry T. Crum and Justin R. Crum.
+My contributions were the following modules as well as general cleanup:
+- `maker.py`
+- `rmc.py` and `rmc_utilities.py`

 ## Installation